 - Support efforts to ensure that federal education and training programs, such as those authorized under the Workforce Investment Act, focus on the elements necessary to help American workers obtain the high-wage, high-skilled jobs that businesses are creating every day.

-- Support reauthorization of of the Elementary and Secondary Education Act with realistic goals, accountability and transparency emphasizing science, technology, engineering and math (STEM) education.
+- Support effective implementation of the Every Students Succeeds Act, with realistic goals, accountability and transparency emphasizing science, technology, engineering and math (STEM) education.
 Advocate for proposals requiring a quality, rigorous, and well-rounded K-12 educational system that graduates students who are college and career ready.